-Does the church have existing safeguarding policy and procedures in place?
+Does your church have existing safeguarding policy and procedures in place?

-These guidance notes will help us to review our policy and to fill any gaps in our existing procedures.
+These guidance notes help to review your current policy and to fill any gaps in your existing procedures.

-Is this the first time the church will be putting a safeguarding policy in place?
+Is this the first time your church will be putting a safeguarding policy in place?

-This guide gives a sound foundation on which to build a policy and procedures.
-The guidance notes reflect best practice for churches and have been written with input from safeguarding specialists and those who hold the role of DPS (Designated Person for Safeguarding) in their church.
+This guide will give a sound foundation on which to build our policy and procedures.
+The guidance notes reflect best practice for churches, and have been written with input from safeguarding specialists and those who hold the role of DPS in their church.